gmaurer08/FDS-Final-Project/README.md

-# Fundamentals of Data Science - Final Project: Classification of Fake and Real Faces
+# FDS - Final Project: Classification of Fake and Real Faces

 This repository contains our group's final project in the *Fundamentals of Data Science and Laboratory* course for the master's degree in Data Science at Sapienza (2024/2025).